jkcoxson/areabook_reverse_stats/README.md

 ## Disclaimer

 Don't use this code.
-Just a friendly reminder that the church doesn't like missionaries writing their own code.
+Just a friendly reminder that the missionary department doesn't like missionaries writing their own code.
 They should make better tools, yet here we are.

 ## License